apptainer/apptainer/examples/plugins/cli-plugin/README.md

 singularity plugin install ./examples/plugins/cli-plugin/cli-plugin.sif
 ```

-Singularity will automatically load the plugin code from now on.
+Apptainer will automatically load the plugin code from now on.

 ## Other commands